lf-/gankra.github.io/blah/deinitialize-me-maybe/index.md

         print(self.x);

         self.y = MyBox(5);

+        // If we had a superclass, we would initialize it here

         // *now* the compiler knows you're Definitely Initialized
         // and will let you return or use self like normal.